 This will be an interesting game in many ways, one being how the Giants bounce back.
 Being at MetLife will help.
 Barkley should have a good day, and Jones could too with protection.
 I have a feeling the Giants’ defense will shut down the Bears’ running game and harass Fields.
-The Giants will easily cover the 3-point spread with a 24-10 victory.
+Bet on the NY Giants to easily cover the 3-point spread with a 24-10 victory.

 Season record: 2-1